-Lemon Chicken, cooked low and slow in the Crock Pot, is succulent, juicy, and fall-off-the-bone tender.
+Crock Pot Lemon Chicken is succulent, juicy, and fall-off-the-bone tender.
 Flavored with garlic, lemon, and thyme, this recipe makes an impressive dish when entertaining, yet it’s simple enough for a weeknight meal!

-I love serving this beautifully cooked chicken with Garlic Rice and tender Green Beans whenever I want to turn an ordinary meal into something extra special.
+I love serving this beautifully cooked chicken with Garlic Rice and tender Green Beans whenever I want to turn an ordinary meal into something special.

-Pin This Recipe Here
+Ingredients For This Recipe

-- Extra Virgin Olive Oil
+- Extra Virgin Olive Oil: Adding richness and depth.

-Creamy Lemon Sauce (Gravy)
+- Creamy Lemon Sauce (Gravy) Ingredients:

 Scroll Down For Measurements

-How To Make Slow Cooker Creamy Lemon Chicken
+How To Make Easy Lemon Chicken

 - Heat oil in a large skillet.
 Sprinkle chicken with salt and pepper and brown over medium-high heat, working in batches.